Amebic Dysentery Quiz

 • Do you have a fever?

-Treatment is with antibiotics to kill the amoeba.
-This may require several weeks to ensure the parasites are fully cleared.
-In severe cases of dehydration, hospitalization may be needed for monitoring and fluids to be given through a needle in the vein.
+Treatment involves antibiotics to kill the amoeba.
+This may take several weeks to ensure the parasites are fully cleared.
+In severe cases of dehydration, hospitalization may be necessary for monitoring and administering fluids through a needle in the vein.

 Reviewed By: